 There is a three-stage process that works well for me: exploration, focussing in, consolidation.

 Exploration: Starting with a broad idea, jump online and go where the links take you (within reason and the law).
-My favourite websites are Trove for old newspapers, National Archives of Australia (NAA) for government records, Wikipedia for general information and leads.
+My favourite websites are, National Archives of Australia (NAA) for government records, Wikipedia for general information and leads or Trove for old newspapers.
+Alternatively, you can use one of the many genealogy sites to find old obituaries or even newspaper archives.
+This is an example that a friend of mine suggested trying https://www.genealogybank.com/explore/newspapers/all.
 Note: use all with caution; what is written is not necessarily true or accurate.
 Libraries and museums are wonderful places for physical artefacts and inspiration.
 If you visit an historical museum, take time to talk with the volunteers, who are usually walking encyclopaedias about the collection.

 Focussing-in: At some point, draw a ring around the areas of interest and put aside all the other fascinating titbits that you stumbled across.
 Ringfencing is important, otherwise you might be tempted to continue the tour of discovery and never come to the writing desk.
 Focussing-in means the approach to your topic will switch from broad-brush to deep-dive.
 For me, a fellowship offered by the State Library of Queensland (SLQ) came to the rescue.
 My proposal was to research the arrest and incarceration of 89 Queensland migrant women who were so-called ‘threats to national security’ during WW2.
 My fellowship enabled me to travel to relevant sites and record interviews, as well as giving me access to the rich resources of the SLQ and the John Oxley Library.